Valjean15/MarvelRivalsModManager/README.md

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Action.png)

-- **Unpack**
+-  **Patch**
-Retrieve all the mods on the *Enabled* list, and try to unpack into raw files and merge all this content into a folder called `extraction`, located on the **Unpacker** folder, to later be patched on the game folder thought the *Patch* option.
+Retrieve all the mods on the *Enabled* list, and try to unpack into raw files and merge all this content into a folder called `extraction`, located on the **Unpacker** folder, then retrieve all the mods that are marked as *unpacked*, pack all files into a single `.pak` file and move it to the game folder content.
+If there is a disabled mod that is *unpacked* the manager would try to remove the files affected on the extraction folder.

+- Also there is an option to deploy all mod in individual `.pak` file, described on the Settings page.

 ```mermaid
 graph LR